sergedev/finance-dashboard/README.md

 ```

 ### Adding New Categories
-Simply add rows to `categories.csv` with new keywords and category names.
-Refresh the dashboard to see updates.
+Simply add rows to the "Categories" sheet in your Excel file with new keywords and category names.
+Save the file and refresh the dashboard to see updates.

 ## Troubleshooting

 ### Dashboard Shows No Data
-- Ensure CSV files are in the `data/` folder
+- Ensure `finance.2025.xlsx` exists in the `data/` folder
 - Check browser console for errors (F12)
-- Verify CSV files are properly formatted with correct headers
+- Verify the Excel file has three sheets named exactly: "Transactions", "Categories", "Snapshots"
+- Ensure column headers match the required format exactly

 ### Charts Not Displaying
-- Check that transactions have valid dates in DD-MMM-YY format
+- Check that transactions have valid dates (Excel will usually format these correctly)
-- Ensure Amount column contains valid numbers (positive for income, negative for expenses)
+- Ensure Amount column contains plain numbers (positive for income, negative for expenses)
+- Remove any currency symbols (£, $) from the Amount and Balance columns
 - Try refreshing the page

 ### Categories Not Working
-- Verify category names in transactions match those in categories.csv
+- Ensure keywords in the Categories sheet match text in your transaction descriptions
+- Keywords are case-insensitive
 - Check for extra spaces or typos in category names
+- The Category column in Transactions can be left blank - it will be auto-populated based on keywords

+### Net Worth Section Not Showing
+- Ensure the "Snapshots" sheet exists in your Excel file
-- Keywords are case-insensitive
+- Check that dates are formatted correctly
+- Verify Balance column contains numbers without currency symbols
+- Interest_Rate should be a number (e.g., 5.17 for 5.17%)

-### "Cannot load CSV files" Error
+### "Cannot load Excel file" Error
 - You need to open the dashboard via a local web server or by opening the HTML file directly
 - Some browsers block file:// protocol requests for security.
 If this happens, use a simple local server:
   ```bash